chaoss/wg-metrics-development/focus-areas/when/README.md

 Metric | Question
 --- | ---
-Activity Dates and Times | Does a contributor make contributions to the project?
+Activity Dates and Times | What are the dates and timestamps of when contributor activities occur?